France-ioi/taskgrader/README.md

 ## Grading a solution

-`grade.py` allows to grade easily a solution.
+`stdGrade.sh` allows to easily grade a solution.
 The task path must be the current directory, or must be specified with `-p`.
 It will expect to have a `defaultParams.json` file in the task directory, describing the task with some variables.
+Note that it's meant for fast and simple grading of solutions, it doesn't give a full control over the evaluation process,

+### defaultParams.json

 The `defaultParams.json` must be JSON data pairing the following keys with the right objects: